 If you want to jump-start and read about it, these are some books that can help you:

-• Fairy Gardening 101: How to Design, Plant, Grow, and Create Over 25 Miniature Gardens by Fiona McDonalds.
-This book teaches you which types of plants and containers are most successful for a fairy garden, as well as how to develop a focal point for your enchanted mini Eden, and provides important information on caring for your garden, on designing gardens for both indoors and outside, on using artificial plants to make your garden last a lifetime, and much more!
+- Fairy Gardening 101: How to Design, Plant, Grow, and Create Over 25 Miniature Gardens by Fiona McDonalds.
+This book teaches you which types of plants and containers are most successful for a fairy garden, as well as how to develop a focal point for your enchanted mini Eden, and provides essential information on caring for your garden, on designing gardens for both indoors and outside, on using artificial plants to make your garden last a lifetime, and much more!

 What Can You Use To Create Your Fairy Garden?